drhenner/ticket_linking/hiring/ticket_linking/README.md

 #### Find out why the tickets endpoint is slow

 We've had reports from our users that the `/api/v1/tickets.json` endpoint is really slow.
 We've received more of these complaints from our larger scale customers.
 See if you can find anything that might be able to speed that endpoint up.

 ***
-#### Include metadata with all API responses

-Right now our presenters are currently returning raw data.
-We would like to include the requested url as meta data with the response.
-To do this, we want all API responses to be a hash, with the presented data under the `data` key and the requested url in the `url` key.

-*Example:*

-    # /api/v1/tickets.json
-    => [{ "id": 1, "subject": "I'm having a problem!"}]

-Would instead return:

-    # /api/v1/tickets.json
-    => {
-          "data": [{ "id": 1, "subject": "I'm having a problem!"}], "url": "/api/v1/tickets.json"
-        }

-***
 #### Include the related ticket ids